Gateway Regional High School (Massachusetts): Gateway Education, News and Entertainment System (Genesys)

 Genesys produces periodic news videos which are posted on YouTube.
 All of the broadcasters are students, as are all of the crew.
 Genesys also appears at most school events, filming and archiving all of their footage.

-BRM5 Club

-The BRM5 club is a video gaming club where students play a popular video game called Blackhawk Rescue Mission 5 where students go to El Chara to grind civilians into cash, formed in 2019.

 Thespian Club

 Gateway's Thespian Club produces one play every academic year.
 The play is held in the spring and past performances have included Shakespeare's Much Ado About Nothing, among other plays.

 Red Cross Club

 The Red Cross Club, formed in 2014, partakes in volunteer service.

 Student Government

-The Student Council at Gateway consists of sixteen Student Representatives, four from each grade.
+The Student Council at Gateway consists of twenty Student Representatives, five from each grade.
 The Student Council holds annual elections.

 Athletics

 Gateway's teams are known as the Gateway Gators; their colors are blue and gold.
 The school is especially well known for its soccer teams (both the boys' and girls' teams), though also excels at other sports, including baseball.